yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/acid-transactions-ysql.md

 ##### idle_in_transaction_session_timeout

 Set this to a duration (for example, `'10s or 1000'`) to limit delays in transaction statements.
-Default time units is milliseconds.
+The default time unit is milliseconds.
 See [Handle idle transactions](../transactions-performance-ysql#handle-idle-applications).

 ##### yb_transaction_priority_lower_bound